 The agent can read, search and edit tickets for the group “Incoming”.
-The tickets will not appear in the agents overviews and creation of new tickets doesn’t work as well.
+The tickets will not appear in the agent’s overviews and the creation of new tickets doesn’t work as well.

-Access to customer tickets based on current_user an organization –> This checkbox gives the user access to his or her own tickets created in the ticket system.
-If the customer is a member of a “Shared Organization”, he can also see those of the organization.
+Access to customer tickets based on current_user and organization –> This checkbox gives the user access to his or her own tickets created in the ticket system.
+If the customer is a member of a “Shared Organization”, he can also see the tickets of the shared organization.

 For each of both, agents and customers, you can define which areas are available in the user preferences: